sagemath/trac_to_gh/Issue 990.md

 # Issue 990: no support for asinh/acosh etc. in symbolic expressions

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/990

 Original creator: moretti